ericwbailey/ericwbailey.website/source/published/stanislav-petrov.md

 **Non-deterministic systems don’t have guaranteed outputs from their inputs**.
 In addition, LLM-based technology [hallucinates](https://futurism.com/the-byte/openai-chatgpt-accuses-crimes)—it invents content with [no self-knowledge](https://online.hull.ac.uk/blog/what-is-artificial-intelligence-and-how-is-it-different-from-human-intelligence) that it is a falsehood.

 Non-deterministic systems that are computerized also have [the perception as being authoritative](https://www.wired.com/story/the-less-people-know-about-ai-the-more-they-like-it/), the same as their deterministic peers.
-It is not a question of how the output is generated, it is one of the output being perceived to come from a machine.
+It is not a question of how the output is generated, it is one of the output being perceived to come from a faultless machine.

 These are terrifying things to know.
 Consider not only the systems this technology is being applied to, but also the thoughtless speed of their integration.
 Then consider how we’ve historically been conditioned and rewarded to interpret the output of these systems, and then how we perceive and treat skeptics.